 Outdoor Adventure in Downtown Austin

 When the weather is nice in Austin, the first place to visit downtown is Lady Bird Lake.
 And the weather is often nice in Austin.
 On the south end of downtown, this massive reservoir on the Colorado River offers several opportunities to get outside.
 The lake features eight established access points, with Zilker Park offering the most facilities.

 Boaters make their way across the water every day of the week on Lady Bird Lake.
 The shoreline, however, is perhaps the most popular place to explore.
 The Ann and Roy Butler Hike and Bike Trail offers 10 miles of trail on both sides of Lady Bird Lake.
-One of the best hiking trails in Austin, the Butler Trail connects to other public spaces like Auditorium Shores and Deep Eddy Pool.
+The Butler Trail is one of the best hiking trails in Austin, connecting to other public spaces like Auditorium Shores and Deep Eddy Pool.